For the best experience, use on a desktop browser

 Script context automatically switches based on key types: compressed keys (66 chars) โ†’ Legacy/Segwit, X-only keys (64 chars) โ†’ Taproot.

-Paste Bitcoin Script hex/ASM into the "Script HEX" or "Script ASM" fields to automatically lift them back to miniscript.
-Every lift also shows the policy equivalent.
-You can also lift miniscript expression to policy.
+Paste Bitcoin Script hex/ASM into the "Script HEX" or "Script ASM" fields to lift them to miniscript.
+Use โฌ†๏ธ to lift miniscript to policy for analysis.

 ๐ŸŒ Network Support: